lashombpLQCD/RLQQCD/README.md

 # RLQQCD

 The Randy Lewis qqcd program in FORTRAN.
-This version uses the new method of forming the subtraction polynomial, as outlined in out [High-degree subtraction polynomials](https://arxiv.org/pdf/2306.06188.pdf) paper.
+This version uses the new method of forming the subtraction polynomial, as outlined in our [High-degree subtraction polynomials](https://arxiv.org/pdf/2306.06188.pdf) paper.

 ### Basic File Structure